Wisconsin Employer Survey

 Education

 A new survey of Wisconsin businesses paints an unflattering picture of the education system in the state.
-According to the latest Wisconsin Employer Survey, nearly three-quarters of businesses think students graduating from the public K-12 system are not prepared for the workforce.
+According to a Wisconsin Employer Survey, nearly three-quarters of businesses think students graduating from the public K-12 system are not prepared for the workforce.
 Making matters worse, 56 percent of respondents said they have employees who struggle with the ability to read or do math.
 The unsettling new information sadly reflects the fact that more than 60 percent of students cannot read or do math at grade level in Wisconsin.